top of page

 • 4 min read

 Have you experienced a season when you felt stuck in a waiting room?
 The endless wait for a medical diagnosis after batteries of tests revealed no health issues.
-The desolate wait for God to take a beloved family member home.
+The dismal wait for God to take a beloved family member home.
 The wait for job offers after hours of positive interviews yielded no immediate results.

 In December, I spent hours in waiting rooms.
 At the hospital.
 In various medical facilities.
 None of the specialists could answer why my healthy thirty-nine-year-old son woke up one morning with a racing heart along with near fainting, dizziness, and nausea.